 The goal and main output of Gate I was to define a challenge.
 An often-overlooked aspect of the process that is crucial to moving forward effectively within the Fellowship.

 Framing a challenge is one of the most critical steps in an innovation process.
 Doing it properly helps Fellows stay on point and determine the true focus of their Innovation Fellowship.
 Defining a challenge is about identifying the right problem to solve.
 We asked Fellows to get outside their comfort zones (and away from their desks!), observe what people are really doing, get involved, engaged, and ask a lot of questions.
+Defining a challenge is no easy feat and even though Fellows must submit an initial challenge statement, it’s likely this will change several times before they’ve identified the right problem.

 After reviewing the initial submissions these were the key trends in documentation submitted: